 By the early 1890's, the Johnson family were out of Framland House and out of Melton Mowbray.
 Annie Johnson, by now leading the life of a reasonably young and clearly wealthy widow annuitant, seemed to have had her future secured with an impressive pension.
 Preferring life in the capital city she was soon to be ensconced in the sumptuous comfort and prestige of one of the best of London's leafy suburbs, where she would complete the raising of her children and ensuring that her only son Henry did not forgo his architectural studies.
 She would also outlive her ancestors by reaching the grand age of 90 years before her eventual passing in Hampstead in December, 1923.
 But what of the old family home with its 11 bedrooms, stables and large garden standing in the grounds of the railway station at Melton Mowbray?
 It might have been a snip at around £500 when she left and in fact was valued at some £800 when it failed to meet its reserve in 1911.
 In truth, although never seriously regarded as a noted hunting-box in the town, the house was occupied occasionally by winter visitors who welcomed the availability of the attached stables and its proximity with the ambience of the town centre and its attractions.
 At around the same time as the widow Mrs Johnson moved away from the town with her family, a new doctor who had recently arrived in Melton had quietly eased in to cramped premises in the High Street, ostensibly to ‘practice his profession for a couple of days a week and to maybe do a little hunting on the side;’ at the age of just 24 years, he arrived as a newly-qualified member of the Royal College Of Surgeons.
-Dr Lionel Powell, of Welsh origin but born in the Channel Island of Jersey would be around as an important resident for a few years to come.
+Dr Lionel Powell, of Welsh origin but born in the Channel Island of Jersey.
+The popular physician would prove to be a welcome addition and an important resident for a few years to come.

 With no direct family connections remaining in the town today, the Powells - they like it pronounced 'Poel' as in 'Noel' - originated way back in the 5th or 6th century in the Radnor/Hereford area of the Welsh Borders.
 The name of Powell is said to derive from the name Hoel or Howell but for brevity we need not look further back than the arrival of Philip Lewis Powell (1805-1856) to bring us into the 19th century as one of seven children of a father of the same name, born in 1775 and his mother, Elizabeth (Turner), daughter of a wealthy banker who on the occasion of her own father's death is said to have managed to stave off bankruptcy within her own family.
 Moving about the country frequently the family was to spend many years in Norfolk, but Philip was to eventually return 'home' to end his days back in Milford Haven.
-Five of the children were males of whom three entered the service of the East India Company, with the younger Philip himself serving as a naval officer and reaching the high rank of Commander.
+Five of the siblings were males, of whom three entered the service of the East India Company, with the younger Philip himself serving as a naval officer and reaching the high rank of Commander.
 In 1840 as a young 35 year old, he retired altogether from military life claiming ill-health and it was around this period that he was to marry Eliza Sophia Galliers - also of Welsh origin - and the couple would re-locate to the small island of Jersey in the English Channel.

 Lionel Lewis Powell.